 #5 Bring a portable ashtray if you smoke.

 This will likely only apply to a few of you, however it is important for those smokers out there who wish to practice sustainable tourism.
 There is actually a fine for throwing your finished cig on the ground of £80 though I have yet to see this be enforced myself.
 Portable ashtrays can be bought online for less than a pound and will make sure you can smoke with reverence to the environment around you.
 Nothing breaks ones immersion into nature like seeing rubbish in the campsite and cigarette butts are no exception.
 They contain fiberglass and do not simply biodegrade like some people think they do.
 There may not be a nearby bin for your cigarettes so this handy and very inexpensive solution may be ideal.
 If you don’t get round to getting one of these ashtrays simply improvise, the goal is not to litter.

 #6 Replace disposable cups with a reusable coffee cup

 These have really grown in popularity in the last year, and some coffee places even offer a discount if you bring your own mug to get your fix of caffeine.
 This is a great incentive as it means that you will save money in the long run by changing your behaviour to be more environmentally friendly, let’s face it being ethical is that much easier when incentivised.

-As an experiment you can even try and use the principles above when at home.
+As an experiment you can even try and use these responsible tourism principles above when at home.
 You will likely surprise yourself at how much you can reduce the amount of waste your produce!
-Another bonus of doing this whilst on your road trip is that you will have less to clean up before you drop it off at the end of the holiday!
+Another bonus of sustainable travel whilst on your road trip is that you will have less to clean up before you drop it off at the end of the holiday!